saharsamr/NEDG/make_datasets/README.md

 </p>

 ## Classification Dataset
 The objective of the classifier is to select the superior description provided by either the CPE or CME models.
 To accomplish this, each data split must first be separately fed to the CPE and CME models.
-The resulting descriptions will then be compared to the golden description, and their BertScore will be calculated.
+The resulting descriptions will then be compared to the golden description, and their BertScore, introduced in [this paper](https://openreview.net/forum?id=SkeHuCVFDr) will be calculated.
 If the CPE's description achieves a higher BertScore, the label will be set to 1, and vice versa.
 We use the same train, test, and validation sets as in the description generation dataset, so there will be no data leakage.
 This code can be run by the following command:
 ```console